-- (d) This Code is deemed to apply to all members of the ACA (inc) regardless of Level, Modality, Environment, Employment or type of Counselling in which they are engaged including for example, but not exhaustively, such Counselling modes as:
+- (a) This Code is deemed to apply to all members of the ACA (Inc) regardless of level, modality, environment, employment, or type of counselling in which they are engaged: including for example, but not exhaustively, such counselling modes as:

 - i.
-Business
+Business;

 - ii.
-Career
+Career;

 - iii.
-Couple
+Couple;

 - iv.
-Employment
+Employment;

 - v.
-Family
+Family;

 - vi.
-Grief and Loss
+Loss and Grief;

 - vii.
-Group
+Group;

 - viii.
-Individual
+Individual;

 - ix.
-School
+School;

 - x.
-University/College/TAFE
+University/College/TAFE.

-- (a) This Code is also deemed to include those members of the Association engaged in providing associated Counselling services.
-For example: - i.
-Education and Training in Counselling and/or counselling related fields - ii.
-Executives of Member Associations - iii.
-Members of Committees (standing or ad hoc) of the ACA (inc) in the execution of their duties. - iv.
-Research - v.
-Supervision
+- (b) This Code is also deemed to include those members of the Association engaged in providing associated Counselling services.
+For example:

+- i.
+Education and training in counselling and/or counselling related fields;

+- ii.
+Executives of Member Associations;

+- iii.
+Members of Committees (standing or ad hoc) of the ACA (Inc) in the execution of their duties;

+- iv.
+Research;

+- v.
+Supervision.